ibm-cloud-docs/vmwaresolutions/archiref/cr-dell/cr-dell-overview.md

 # Cyber recovery with Dell
 {: #cr-dell-overview}

-A VMware vCenter Server® instance can host a Dell® Cyber Recovery vault.
+A {{site.data.keyword.vcf-auto}} instance can host a Dell® Cyber Recovery vault.

 The Dell Cyber Recovery vault maintains your mission-critical business data and technology configurations in a secure, air-gapped vault environment that can be used for recovery and analysis.